Maybe I will just be tired by the time I die.

 Yoga and the Doorman

 I arrived in America and immediately looked for the toilet seat covers when I went to the bathroom at the airport.
-Not because I wanted to use one, but because I wanted to remind myself that I have a greater perspective-- more so than any normal person my age, or any age, for that matter.
+Not because I wanted to use one, but because I wanted to remind myself that I have a greater perspective-- more so than any normal person my age, or any age for that matter-- toilet seat covers are a 'thing' in America, I know.

 I went to yoga this morning.
 I arrived early.
 I was more aware this morning that every girl walking through the door with a yoga mat looked the same.
 The way they act makes them look the same.
 More of the same.
 They all dress the same.
 Even the edgy ones.
 I regularly comment on this in my head, but was hyper critical in this observation of others this morning.